Indonesia hunts for survivors as volcano tsunami toll nears 400

 "I opened the door straight away and saved myself.
 I jumped over the wall," she said.
 "Everything is destroyed."

-Out in the strait, Anak Krakatau (Child of Krakatau) was still erupting on Sunday night, belching white smoke and ash into the sky.
+Out in the strait, Anak Krakatoa (Child of Krakatoa) was still erupting on Sunday night, belching white smoke and ash into the sky.

 The meteorology agency that an area of about 64 hectares, or 90 soccer pitches, of the volcanic island had collapsed into the sea.